Manipur

 While these protests have temporarily halted some mining activities, the government is yet to officially cancel the agreements.
 Activists continue to demand a dialogue to address community concerns.

 Meanwhile, critics accused the government of exploiting ethnic violence to push these contracts, particularly for platinum mining, amid rising tensions between Meitei and Kuki communities.
 In August 2023, the Vanchit Bahujan Aghadi (VBA) president Prakash Ambedkar stated that the unrest is being used as a pretext to push mining contracts to private industrialists close to the government.
 He alleged that significant platinum reserves were uncovered in areas inhabited by the Kuki tribal communities and that the ruling BJP government was using the unrest in Manipur to grant mining rights to Gautam Adani.
+Land Conflict Watch has not independently verified the veracity of facts in this allegation.

 In addition, there are growing worries about the impact of extractive industries and related projects, which have increased militarisation and targeted indigenous leaders under the Armed Forces Special Powers Act, of 1958 (AFSPA).
 Calls for the repeal of AFSPA and demilitarisation of Manipur have been emphasised.